Ereshkigallll/0019Group_Project/README.md

 The following diagram shows the circuit connections for this project and can be used for reference when assembling the circuit.

 ![circuit](https://github.com/Ereshkigallll/0019Group_Project/blob/main/03_Readme_pic/circuit.png)

+## 5. Possible Further Improvemnt

+In the future, we will consider redesigning the enclosure of the physical device to ensure that it is aesthetically pleasing as well as easy to use, for example by adding a stand.
+In addition to this, we will also redesign the map, for example by adding more cities and redesigning the typography.
+In addition to this, the beautification of the mobile app will also take place.

+Thank you for reading and using!